-- 5.3 For Emission Point AA-001, the permittee shall maintain documentation that details the following information: - (a) Certification that each painter has completed the training specified in Condition 4.2(a) with the date the initial training and the most recent refresher training was completed; - (b) Documentation on the filter efficiency of any spray booth exhaust filter material, in accordance with the procedures outlined in Condition 4.1(b)(1); - (c) Documentation from the spray gun manufacturer that each spray gun with a cup capacity equal to / greater than 3.0 fluid ounces (or 89 cubic centimeters) that does not meet the definition of a HVLP spray gun, an electrostatic application, an airless spray gun, or an air-assisted airless spray gun has been determined by the MDEQ to achieve a transfer efficiency equivalent to that of a HVLP spray gun, in accordance with the procedures specified in Condition 4.1(d); - (d) Copies of any submitted Notification of Compliance Status and/or Annual Notification of Changes Report; - (e) Records on any deviation from the specified in Condition 4.1 or 4.2.
-These records must include the date and time period of the deviation, a description that details the nature of the deviation, and the actions taken to correct the deviation.
+- 5.4 For Emission Point AA-200, the permittee shall maintain documentation that details the following information: - (a) Certification that each painter has completed the training specified in Condition 4.2(a) with the date the initial training and the most recent refresher training was completed; - (b) Documentation on the filter efficiency of any spray booth exhaust filter material in accordance with the procedures outlined in Condition 4.1(b)(1); - (c) Documentation from the spray gun manufacturer that each spray gun with a cup capacity equal to / greater than 3.0 fluid ounces (or 89 cubic centimeters) that does not meet the definition of a HVLP spray gun, an electrostatic application, an airless spray gun, or an air-assisted airless spray gun has been determined by the MDEQ to achieve a transfer efficiency equivalent to that of a HVLP spray gun in accordance with the procedures specified in Condition 4.1(d); - (d) The copies of any submitted "Initial Notification" and/or "Annual Notification of Changes Report"; and - (e) Records on any deviation from the requirements specified in either Condition 4.1 or 4.2.
+The records must include the date and time period of the deviation, a description that details the nature of the deviation, and the actions taken to correct the deviation.

-(Ref.: 40 CFR 63.11177(a) - (d), and (g); Subpart HHHHHHH)
+(Ref.: 40 CFR 63.11177(a) - (d), and (g); Subpart HHHHHH)